casper-network/docs-archive/workflow/transfer-workflow.rst

 Direct Token Transfer
 =====================

-This workflow describes how to use the Casper command line client to transfer tokens between ``Accounts`` on a Casper network.
+This workflow describes how to use the Casper command-line client to transfer tokens between accounts on a Casper Network.

 This workflow assumes: